WardenHeath/BlazorWpfTemplate/README.md

 ﻿# BlazorChartMiniRepo
 ---
-Small repo to test/ try and fix an issue with blazor charts
+Small repo to speed up Prototyping and developement with a blazor/wpf project

+has a simple counter as its main component